Sialadenitis: Autoimmune sialadenitis

-Most histological appearance of autoimmune sialadenitis are similar to that of Myoepithelial sialadenitis.
+Most histological appearance of autoimmune sialadenitis is similar to that of myoepithelial sialadenitis.
 In general, a diffuse to multinodular expansion is observed in myoepithelial sialadenitis.
 A distinguishing feature is the presence of epithelial-myoepithelial islands infiltrated by lymphocytes.
 Germinal centers may form with the progression of lymphoid infiltrate resulting in acinar atrophy.
 Proliferation of ductal epithelium-myoepithelium arises causing the obliteration of ductal lumina causing the formation of the epithelial-myoepithelial islands.

 Granulomatosis with polyangiitis may have areas of liquefaction necrosis caused by vasculitis.
 A triad of vasculitis, necrosis and granulomatous inflammation may be observed.

-In secondary Sjogren’s syndrome, periglandular fibrosis with the absence of inflammation may also be observed in addition to that of Myoepithelial sialadenitis from the progressive systemic sclerosis.
+In secondary Sjögren’s syndrome, periglandular fibrosis with the absence of inflammation may also be observed in addition to that of myoepithelial sialadenitis from the progressive systemic sclerosis.

 Sarcoid has tight epithelioid granulomas and lymphoid infiltrate.

-Chronic Sclerosing Sialadenitis has peridutcal fibrosis with a dense lymphoplasmacytic infiltrate with lymphoid follicles.
+Chronic sclerosing sialadenitis has periductal fibrosis with a dense lymphoplasmacytic infiltrate with lymphoid follicles.
 Eosinophils may be seen.

 Diagnosis

-According to the British Medical Journal (The BMJ) Best Practice on Sialadenitis, there are multiple factors to consider during the diagnosis of sialadenitis, including history, presenting signs and symptoms, followed by appropriate investigations in relation to the presenting case.
+According to the British Medical Journal (The BMJ) Best Practice on sialadenitis, there are multiple factors to consider during the diagnosis of sialadenitis, including history, presenting signs and symptoms, followed by appropriate investigations in relation to the presenting case.
 Other factors to also consider include the type of gland affected as well as underlying conditions such as an autoimmune disease or ductal stones.